patagon-ai/patagon-ai.github.io/content/home/subheader.md

 title = ""
 +++

-## Cloud computing experts
+## Cloud Native computing experts

-### We are a company dedicated to provide cloud computing services
+### We are a company dedicated to providing cloud computing services

-We provide solutions to companies needing to improve their cloud computing usage, helping them to improve their knowledge, workflows, deployment strategies, and cost optmization.

-We leverage the power of AI to build our optimized solutions.
+We provide solutions to companies needing to improve their cloud computing usage, helping them to improve their knowledge, workflows, deployment strategies, and cost optmization, leveraging AI to build optimized ah-hoc solutions.